zl95826/notes/Note.md

 Immutable vs Mutable in JS - the immutable (unable to change or mutate) values are primitive values - numbers, strings, booleans, null, undefined).
 While the mutable are all other objects.
 The object values are references to the location, in memory, that the value resides.
 Example: var s = "my string"; s.toUpperCase(); var t = s; //s = "my string", t="my string" \
 Primitive types are stored by value, objects are stored by reference: (function () {}) === (function () {}); // false \
 ({})=== ({}); // false \
-If you have several objects which share the same implementation, you can place that logic inside a <b>constructor function</b>, and then user the constructor function to create those objects. \
+If you have several objects which share the same implementation, you can place that logic inside a <b>constructor function</b>, and then use the constructor function to create those objects. \
 A constructor function is no different from any other function.
 A function is used as a constructor function when it is used after the new keyword.
 Any function can be a constructor function. \
 The <b>constructor method</b> is a special method for creating and initializing an object created within a class.\
 String function try to convert that argument into a string: String(null); // "null"     String(1337); // "1337"    String(true); // "true" \